muskan1802/News_bot/README.md

 # Telegram_News-Bot
 # Introduction
 News-bot is a telegram bot which will show you news from any country, in any language about topics specified by you.
-All you have to do is either select news and then choose category or ask the bot like "show me sports news from india in hinid".
+All you have to do is either select news and then choose category or ask the bot like "show me sports news from india in hindi".
 # About the Bot
 # Features
 * This bot is trained to fetch news from any **country** and in **any language**.